bethanyalicehall/routes-of-europe-MS1/README.md

 ## About
 **Milestone 1 project - User-Centric Frontend Development - Code institute**

-Routes of Europe is a concept for a business that provides route planning services for trips around Europe.
+Routes of Europe is a fictional concept for a business that provides route planning services for trips around Europe.

 ---